SOPRON – A MAGICAL HUNGARIAN TOWN

 Why visit Sopron?

-I can think of so many reasons to visit Sopron and so many things to do in Sopron, including exploring the city center: its baroque Main Square with its cobbled streets, fascinating medieval villages, and old Roman archaeological site in the middle of town.
+I can think of so many reasons to visit Sopron and so many things to do in Sopron, including exploring the city center: its baroque Main Square with its cobbled streets, fascinating medieval houses, renaissance architecture, and old Roman archaeological site in the middle of town.
 Then there’s the lovely Croatian pubs and Hungarian cafes and restaurants, the best local wines from the vineyards in the hills around Sopron, and even inexpensive dental work – what else do you need?
 Did I mention the centuries-old monasteries converted into ridiculously cheap accommodation around Sopron?

 Sopron Hungary Map